-Beer is an alcoholic beverage which is loved by people, globally.
-There are various kinds of beers ranging from ales, to lager and stout.
+Beer is an alcoholic beverage that is loved by people, globally.
+There are various kinds of beers ranging from ales to lager and stout.

 Big and small brands of beer have dotted the Indian liquor scene for ages, influencing drinking patterns, preferences and trends.
 The microbrewery trend that snowballed into a cult in Gurgaon, has only recently set foot in the capital.

 Restaurateurs and beer lovers have expressed immense joy on hearing the news.
 The venture is expected to be a revenue churner and is also expected to amplify the nightlife of Delhi that has apparently sobered down.
 With avenues for further experimentation, little seems to be wrong with the coming in of microbreweries to Delhi.

 However, as a beer lover, I fall into the minority category of people who don’t like the idea of craft beers from microbreweries.